collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * When you submit the pull request, a box will be checked by default giving (upstream) maintainers the ability to edit the pull request.

 <!--
+You sometimes need to work on a repo locally

 Folder/files/text editor

 Clone/Download